 In addition to Mini Remote Control, DRS includes a host of other systems administration tools that allow help desk pros to perform many of their daily tasks, all from the DRS console.
 These include an integrated selection of Microsoft administration utilities that allow you to perform basic troubleshooting tasks on remote computers without initiating a full remote control session.

 DRS also includes support for Active Directory.
-From the DRS console, you can manage multiple AD sites and perform tasks such as: unlocking user accounts and resetting passwords; creating for editing users, security groups and organizational units; and editing group policies.
+From the DRS console, you can manage multiple Active Directory (AD) sites and perform tasks such as unlocking user accounts and resetting passwords; creating or editing users, security groups, and organizational units; and editing group policies.

 DRS also includes the Dameware Exporter tool.
 With this tool, you can quickly and easily export Active Directory objects or Windows configurations in bulk to .CSV or .XML file formats.

-Dameware Remote Support is a secure, self-hosted remote administration solution that packs in a wealth of great systems management tools and gives organizations serious ROI.
+Dameware Remote Support is designed to be a secure, self-hosted remote administration solution that packs in a wealth of great systems management tools and gives organizations serious ROI.

 Download a free trial of Dameware Remote Support today and begin supporting your end-users and computers located inside and outside the firewall.